 The goal of this policy is to prioritize the health and safety of our campus community while finding ways to open campus to the broader community.
-We will prioritize access to those guests whose presence directly benefits or enhances the student experience.

 As a highly vaccinated community—94% of our students and 93% of our employees are vaccinated —with standing practices and protocols built on trust and our Community Pledge, we have managed to live, learn, and work with the pandemic.